neondatabase/postgresql_anonymizer/docs/masking_functions.md

 The second argument ("salt") is optional.
 You can call each function with only the seed like this `anon.pseudo_city('bob')`.
-The salt is here to increase complexity and avoid dictionnary and brute force attacks (see warning below).
+The salt is here to increase complexity and avoid dictionary and brute force attacks (see warning below).
 If a salt is not given, a random secret salt is used instead (see the [Generic Hashing] section for more details)

-The seed can be any information related to the subjet.
-For instance, we can consistenty generate the same fake email address for a given person by using her login as the seed :
+The seed can be any information related to the subject.
+For instance, we can consistently generate the same fake email address for a given person by using her login as the seed :

 ```sql